Create a participatory budget

 It can make sense to combine participatory budgeting with a citizens' council.
 Citizens (approx. 60-100) are selected at random, the proposals for a participatory budget are worked out and addressed to the politicians, e.g. in the form of a report on the party programme.
 Politicians are not necessarily competent in every field.
 Suggestions from citizens can help to remedy this situation.

 With participatory budgeting, it is a question of jointly considering for which regional measures the public funds should be spent.
 The best way to do this is with adhocracy+.
 Citizens can submit proposals for projects or savings.
 At the end of the day, the politicians decide on the proposals submitted within the framework of budget planning.
-District funds and district funds function in a similar way.
-Here a fixed budget is available for the citizens* to decide on.
+District funds function in a similar way.
+Here a fixed budget is available for the citizens to decide on.

-In order for many people to participate, the submission of ideas must be uncomplicated and the procedure transparent. adhocracy+ offers you the digital space for this.
+In order for many people to participate, the submission of ideas must be uncomplicated and the procedure transparent. adhocracy+ offers you the digital space to achieve this.
 Submitted contributions can be viewed and discussed publicly.
 You can also vote on all/selected contributions.
 This is how citizens enter into dialogue with each other.

 The process for participatory budgeting is strongly dependent on the structures and workflows of administration and politics.
 The following four phases serve as orientation:

 - Preparation phase: If the key points for the process are clear, it takes 1 to 2 hours to set up online participation.

 - Participation phase: This phase for submitting, commenting on and evaluating proposals can take place continuously with deadlines for the respective financial year or over several months.